 Prenatal and postpartum mood disorders can occur any time within the first year of birth.
 The key to successfully overcoming these mood disorders is early assessment & treatment.
 The sooner you reach out, the sooner you will feel better!

-I offer both individual sessions & group support.
+We offer both individual sessions & group support.